The Errant Hours by Kate Innes – A medieval literary adventure through the physical and spiritual dangers of Plantagenet Britain

 Historical Novel Society ‘Editor’s Choice’ HNS Review

 I have been working on an exciting new collaboration combining poetry and music, Flocks of Words, with the talented acoustic group Whalebone.
-Our first performance will be 1pm on 29th March at Wenlock Books.
+Our first performance was 29th March at Wenlock Books.
 Further dates include the Greenwood Centre in Coalbrookdale at 1pm on 28th April and the 17th June at Alveley Country Park.

 We have been amazed at how naturally the music and words have blended, becoming more than the sum of their parts.

-Alongside the gigs with Whalebone, I have been compiling a collection of my poems, also called Flocks of Words, which will be published at the end of March 2017.
+Alongside the gigs with Whalebone, I have been compiling a collection of my poems, also called Flocks of Words, which is now published.
 The title poem was the winner of the ‘Imagined Worlds’ Competition in 2016.

 The collection includes six poems from my residency in 2016 at the special exhibition: Heavenly Lights: The Stained Glass Art of Margaret Rope at Shrewsbury Museum & Art Gallery.